Jim Carroll: Music

 In 1978, Carroll moved to California for a fresh start after overcoming his heroin addiction.
-After encouragement from Patti Smith, he formed the band 'Amsterdam,' a new wave/punk rock group.
+After encouragement from Patti Smith, he formed the band Amsterdam, a new wave/punk rock group.
 He and Smith once shared an apartment in New York City, along with Robert Mapplethorpe.
-Amsterdam consisted of Steve Linsley on (bass), Wayne Woods on drums (he had previously been in hard rock band, Estus), and Brian Linsley and Terrell Winn on (guitars).
-He performed a spoken word piece with the Patti Smith Group in San Diego when the support band dropped out at the last moment.

-They changed their name to The Jim Carroll Band and were able to secure a recording contract with Atlantic Records with the support of the Rolling Stones’ Keith Richards.
-Their 1980 debut album Catholic Boy, was originally intended to be released on Rolling Stones Records.
-The album featured contributions from Allen Lanier and Bobby Keys.
-Later albums were Dry Dreams (1982) and I Write Your Name (1983), both with contributions from Lenny Kaye and Paul Sanchez (guitar).

-Carroll also collaborated with musicians Lou Reed, Blue Öyster Cult, Boz Scaggs, Ray Manzarek of The Doors, Pearl Jam, Electric Light Orchestra and Rancid.
-Carroll raps on the Rancid song "Junkie Man", off 1995's album "...And Out Come The Wolves".
+Carroll rapped on the Rancid song "Junkie Man" on their 1995 album ...And Out Come The Wolves.
 The title of the album is derived from the lyric that Carroll wrote and performed while in the studio.

 "People Who Died"

 The Jim Carroll Band released a single, "People Who Died", from their debut album, which made it to No. 103 on the Bubbling Under Hot 100 chart.
 The song's title was based on a poem by Ted Berrigan.

 "People Who Died" has continued to be used in other media and covered by other musicians.
 The first known use of "People Who Died" in film or television was in Steven Spielberg's 1982 film E.T. the Extra-Terrestrial opening the first scene with dialogue while the boys play Dungeons & Dragons.
-It was also used in the 1985 film Tuff Turf (which also featured a cameo appearance by the band) and in the 1995 film The Basketball Diaries (based on Carroll's autobiography).
-It was included in 2004's Dawn of the Dead, and 2021's The Suicide Squad.
-It was featured in the 2015 episode "eps1.9_zer0-day.avi" in Season 1 of Mr. Robot and in the end credits of the 2022 episode "Everything Is Bellmore" of Season 4 of The Marvelous Mrs. Maisel.
+It was also used in the 1985 film Tuff Turf (which also featured a cameo appearance by the band), in the 1995 film The Basketball Diaries (based on Carroll's autobiography).
+It was one of two songs that played during the end credits of the 2004 film Dawn of the Dead, and it was additionally used in James Gunn's 2021 film The Suicide Squad during the title sequence.

-The song was covered by John Cale for the 1995 film Antarctica and issued on Cale's Antártida soundtrack.
-The song also was covered by the super group Hollywood Vampires on their album Rise with vocals by Johnny Depp.

-The song was also covered by UK rock band The Wildhearts for their 2009 ¡Chutzpah!
-Jnr EP, and in 2019 on a remastered, extended, re-release of their ¡Chutzpah! album.
-Against Me! released a version in 2018.